-- Genius Book Series Project: SE-ED cooperates with the Institute for the Promotion of Teaching Science and Technology (IPST) in producing course books and development helper books that available in Mathematics, Science, Computer, Biology, Physics, and Chemistry.
-This includes tutoring books for an Academic Olympics. - Cooperating with National Science Museum (NSM) to build the science learning centers for children in towns: SE-ED has a policy to encourage youth to have inspiration in Science and technology.
-Therefore the Company contributes support in finding the space in Shopping Malls, which are trading partners of SE-ED, to National Science Museum (NSM) for setting up the Science museums and learning centers.
-Moreover, the Company provides a special renting rate or renting-free for National Science Museum.
-Nowadays, there is one science museums and learning centers: Chamchuri Square.
+Genius Book Series Project : SE-ED cooperates with the Institute for the Promotion of Teaching Science and Technology (IPST) in producing course books and development helper books that available in Mathematics, Science, Computer, Biology, Physics, and Chemistry.
+This includes tutoring books for an Academic Olympics.